 LSI (Latent Semantic Indexing): Words and phrases that are semantically related to your primary keyword.
 These words share the same context and are frequently used or found together. 💡Example: the LSI keywords of “SEO” are SEO tool, SEO agency, SEO audit, etc.

 Manual Action: A Google penalty where a human reviewer concluded that your website did not follow Google’s webmaster quality guidelines.
-A site that receives a manual action either gets their rank greatly reduced or they get removed from the SERPs completely.
+A site that receives a manual action either gets its rank greatly reduced or gets removed from the SERPs completely.
 You can check if your site has a manual action in your Google Search Console.

 Metadata: Data that tells search engines what your website is about.

-Meta Description: A brief description of fewer than 160 characters of the contents of a page and why someone would want to visit it.
-This is often displayed on search engine results pages below the page title as a sample of the content on the page.
+Meta Description: A brief explanation of fewer than 160 characters of the contents of a page and is found in the page’s header code.
+Search engines often use the meta description to display in their SERPs.
+In the search results, the meta description is found below the result’s title and provides a sample of the content on the page.

 Meta Keywords: Previously used by search engines in the 90s and early 00s to help determine what a web page was about, the meta keywords tag is no longer used by any major search engines.